Pedestrian accidents are in the spotlight once again, after two Lansing men were struck by vehicles within a matter of days.

 Can An Injured Pedestrian Sue The Vehicle Driver For Negligence?

-An injured pedestrian may also be able to bring a claim for “excess economic loss damages.”
+An injured pedestrian may also be able to bring a negligence claim for “excess economic loss damages.”
 These damages compensate the pedestrian for any losses beyond the three-year cap on PIP benefits, and may include excess wage loss for a person who cannot return to work.

 Does it matter if a pedestrian was illegally crossing the street at the time of the accident?
 In third-party negligence suits, the answer is “yes.”
 If the pedestrian contributed to the accident in any way – by jaywalking, for example – chances are that any damages awarded will be reduced by the amount of the pedestrian’s own fault.